svx/gradle-quickstart/website/docs/quick-start-guides/custom-task.md

 └── settings.gradle.kts
 ```

-- **app/build.gradle.kts:** The main build script for your project.
+- `app/build.gradle.kts`: The main build script for your project.
-- **app/src/:** The source directory for your Java code and tests.
+- `app/src/`: The source directory for your Java code and tests.
-- **gradle/wrapper/**: Contains the Gradle wrapper files, allowing the project to be built even if Gradle isn't installed globally.
+- `gradle/wrapper/`: Contains the Gradle wrapper files, allowing the project to be built even if Gradle isn't installed globally.
-- **gradlew:** A shell script for Unix-based systems to run the Wrapper.
+- `gradlew`: A shell script for Unix-based systems to run the Wrapper.
-- **gradlew.bat:** A batch script for Windows to run the Wrapper.
+- `gradlew.bat`: A batch script for Windows to run the Wrapper.
-- **settings.gradle.kts:** Contains project settings, like the project name.
+- `settings.gradle.kts`: Contains project settings, like the project name.

 ## Understanding the Project Files

-### Settings file
+### Settings File

 ```kotlin showLineNumbers title="settings.gradle.kts"
 plugins {